Contents

 return AnimalResponse(received_type=payload.type, name=payload.name)

-Send {"type": "cat", "indoor": true, "name": "Felix"} and Pydantic routes directly to CatPayload.
-A missing or unknown type produces a clear validation error rather than a confusing fallthrough.
+Send {"type": "cat", "indoor": true, "name": "Felix"} and Pydantic routes straight to CatPayload.
+A missing or unknown type gives a clear validation error, not a murky fallthrough.

 Custom Domain Types